En / Ru

 For a while we scrolled through the frames on the screen in complete silence, each of us was thinking about something personal, until Denis began to rub his hands vigorously.
 He saw that in one of the pictures, there was a rare wild cat.

-"It is believed that the Pallas's cat has the weakest immune system of all cats on the planet» Denis said, "This cat is very frail.
+"It is believed that Pallas's cat has the weakest immune system of all cats on the planet," Denis said, "This cat is very frail.
 Sometimes, during a depression, the species completely disappears from the area.
 Then it suddenly returns.
 It is very dependent on the layer of snow covering the ground and the amount of pikas."

 "Well, you can say that for now.
-But we hope to fix it" Denis summarised.
+But we hope to fix it," Denis summarised.

 What do you need to know before visiting the Sailugem National Park:

 • A special permit is required to visit the park and it must be arranged in advance.
-In addition, you will need a border pass to visit the border zone, which also should be issued at the park office.
+In addition, you will need a border pass to visit the border zone, which should also be issued at the park office.

 • How to get there: